julianchurchill/text-adventure/README.md

 Story (Part 2)

-- Return to the town (needs a name now) - extra shops open, friary is abandoned, church is a burnt shell, towns people dislike you.
+- Return to the town (Perpetuity?) - extra shops open, friary is abandoned, church is a burnt shell, towns people dislike you.
 - Bella Constantine lives!
 In a far away hideout plotting her revenge on you...
-- Another town/village - Perpetuity?
+- Another town/village - Ubiquity?
 Subdued by Bella to serve her - the future of the old town...
+- A girl named Oubliette
 - A river and bridge between the two settlements
   - Use a boat to get across initially, perhaps repair the bridge from the other side to return to the town
 - Underwater adventure of somesort - perhaps in the river.
 Meet water faeries